zenicko/allure_report_9_6/readme.md

 Step 4.
 Create the test with "steps".

 Step 5.
-Create the test with "annotation"
+Create the test with "annotation".

+Step 6.
+Take a screenshot of a page for an attachment of Allure (in the class with steps).

+Step 7.
+Take a screenshot of a page for an attachment of Allure (in the class with annotation).

+Step 8.
+Create a parameterization test.

+Step 9.
+Add labels in Allure.

+Step 10.
+Log events of tests in Allure .

 ## What's new